Frequently asked questions about ordering and purchasing

 9. What is P Soup?

-The name Primordial Soup, or "P Soup" refers to the Lisa's popular Primordial Soup series of glasswork, which has been "evolving" for over 14 years in glass form, and has appeared previously as watercolour and computer graphic depictions of microbial worlds.
+The name Primordial Soup, or "P Soup" refers to the Lisa's popular Primordial Soup series of glasswork, which has been "evolving" for over 16 years in glass form, and has appeared previously as her watercolour and computer graphic depictions of microbial worlds.
 It depicts biomorphic and plant forms within the movement of a watery environment, celebrating teeming life out of sight of the wider world.
-Please find more about it on the THEMES page.
+Find out more about it on the THEMES page.

 10. How safe is the glass?